shiyihe-neko/reVISit_study/a-usability-study/assets/help.md

 ### Full TOML Example
    <img src="./assets/tutorial/toml/toml_example.png" width="450px" height="auto">
 <br>
+Tips: In TOML, indentation is primarily used to enhance readability, but it does not affect the parsing logic since TOML does not rely on indentation to define hierarchical structures.

 ## XML Basic Syntax Tutorial
 XML (**eXtensible Markup Language**) is a markup language used to store and transport data.
 It is a structured text format similar to HTML but more flexible because it allows for custom tags.